Kings Plaza

 Kings Plaza (officially the Kings Plaza Shopping Center) is a shopping center within the Mill Basin section of Brooklyn in New York City, New York, United States.
 Opened in September 1970, it is located at the southeast corner of Flatbush Avenue and Avenue U, just north of Floyd Bennett Field.
+The mall was originally the property of a joint venture between Macy's and Alexander's, and is currently owned and managed by Macerich.

 The mall features the traditional retailers Target, Burlington, Primark, and Macy's.
-The mall features prominent specialty retailers including Cotton On, Sephora, Guess, Zara, Michael Kors, H&M, and Forever 21.
-The mall was originally owned by a joint venture between Macy's and Alexander's, and is currently owned and managed by Macerich.
+Prominent specialty retailers include Cotton On, Sephora, Guess, and Zara.
 With approximately 4,200 jobs in retail services and over 120 individual stores, Kings Plaza is the largest indoor shopping center within the borough of Brooklyn.